JKorf/GateIo.Net/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**Relevant code**
-What endpoints and subscriptions are called.
+What is the code used which exibits the issue.

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Debug logging**
 Add debug logging related to the issue.
-Enable Debug logging in the client options by settings LogLevel to Debug.